osic/ref-impl-kolla/documents/ease-of-use/osic-provisioning.md

 __NOTE__: For ease of use purpose, the list of servers are mentioned in the `hosts_1` file.
 You simply need to execute `restart.sh` to reboot individual servers.

+__Each server should take approximate 1 to 2 hours to finish PXE boot.
+Wait till all the servers become active.__
 __To quickly see which servers are still set to PXE boot, run the following command:__
 ```shell
 for i in $(cobbler system list)